sxin1/A-Shared-and-Discrepant-Cue-Guided-Network-for-RGB-T-Semantic-Segmentation/README.md

-# A Shared and Discrepant Cue Guided Network for RGB-T Semantic Segmentation
+# A Shared and Discrepant Cue-Guided Network for RGB-T Semantic Segmentation

 ## 📊 Experimental Results
 We release the complete experimental result files, available for download via Baidu Netdisk: